1st Battalion 22nd Infantry

 The enemy was firing mortars into our compound, and though most rounds appeared to be hitting in the Cavalry area, others were landing elsewhere too.
 Some were also hitting around us and several hit somewhat close to us.
 I haven’t been able to get the after action reports or daily staff journals for that date, so I don’t have an official or accurate record of how many mortar rounds were fired at us that night, but at the time it sure felt like a lot.
 I would find out later that some of the explosions that came from the Cavalry area that night were satchel charges being thrown or set off by enemy sappers.

 Each explosion lit up the night sky like a giant strobe light.
 Any that were reasonably close shook the ground as well, and the closer they were, the louder the “boom” they made.
-A couple of mortar rounds hit within a hundred feet or closer to us, and since I never had mortar or rocket rounds land that close to me before, those couple produced an effect I had never experienced.
+A couple of mortar rounds hit within fifty feet or so to us, and since I never had mortar or rocket rounds land that close to me before, those couple produced an effect I had never experienced.
 Just before I heard the explosion, perhaps a millisecond before, I felt my stomach contract or move inward, as if it sensed what was about to happen, and was trying to withdraw or hide from it.
 Maybe what I experienced was some concussion from the explosions, and maybe the concussion travelled an instant faster than the sound did.
 As close as those couple landed, I was surprised to have not been hit by shrapnel.
 Perhaps they didn't strike close enough to us for that.
 Perhaps they did, and I was just lucky.

 There was some small arms fire coming from the east side of the compound, the side along the river.
 Then suddenly the east, and the northeast side of the perimeter erupted in a cacophony of rifles and machine guns all firing at the same time.
 Mixed in with that were a few smaller explosions of grenades and RPG’s (Rocket Propelled Grenades, which we called B-40 rockets).
 We couldn’t see that side of the compound, because there were tents, trees and buildings between it and us.
 From the sounds it appeared a large firefight, probably a ground attack, was happening on the eastern side, and especially at the northeast end.
 Maybe it was an attack by those two Companies of enemy Infantry that the ARVN's had warned us about.
 Or maybe it was a larger force than that.
 Soon added to that northeast end and east side was the sound of tracked vehicles and heavy machine guns, .50 caliber guns obviously, indicating that one or more of the Cavalry's APC's (Armored Personnel Carriers) was taking part in the fight.
 There were also different sounding “booms”, which apparently came from the cannon of one or more of the Cavalry's tanks.
 From the immensity of the gunfire, I expected at any moment to see hordes of enemy soldiers come running across the compound at us.